 A number of different forms of notation for "SubtypeElements" are provided.
 They are identified below, and their syntax and semantics are defined in the following subclauses.
-Table 11 and Table 12 summarize which notations can be applied to which parent types.
-"SubtypeElements" not present in one of the tables means that the corresponding subtype element cannot be applied to any of the parent types listed in that table.
+Table 9 summarizes which notations can be applied to which parent types.

 SubtypeElements ::=

 SingleValue